thyed/MMM-Webuntis/README.md

 			],
 			days: 1, // number of days to look ahead
 			fetchInterval: 5*60*1000, // update intervall in milliseconds
-			showStartTime: false // whether to show lesson number ('1.') or time ('07:40') }
+			showStartTime: false, // whether to show lesson number ('1.') or time ('07:40')
+			showRegularLessons: false // whether to show also regular lessons or not }
 	}
 ```